 A dictionary app can be a handy tool.
 Many have features such as a word of the day to help expand your vocabulary.
 Those learning languages for the first time can find them useful in defining words they don’t know.
-Additionally, they are handy tools for word games like Scrabble, crosswords, and other, similar games.
-Dictionaries can be valuable tools in other cases as well and you can keep one on your phone at all times.
+Additionally, they are handy tools for word games like Scrabble, crosswords, and similar games.
+They also don’t use a ton of battery and can often be better than just Google Searching the word.
 Here are the best dictionary apps for Android!

 Advanced English Dictionary and Thesaurus